 Ready to get started?
 Find all these ready-made microlessons (and much more) in EdApp’s completely free, editable content library ready for you to choose, edit, and deploy to your teams.

-Signup for Free & Start Micro Teaching with EdApp Today
+Start Micro Teaching with EdApp Today

 What is a micro lesson?